* Dow hits fresh highs, S&P 2 pct away from record intraday high

 “We have already coined this year’s expected trend as being ‘the year of payroll growth’ and so far, we feel that the data is living up to such expectations,” said Andrew Wilkinson, chief economic strategist at Miller Tabak & Co in New York.

-But gains were limited by a retreat in financial stocks, which had risen in advance of the release of the Federal Reserve’s stress test results.
-After the Fed said on Thursday, as expected, that the biggest U.S. banks have enough capital to withstand a severe economic downturn, investors sold some bank shares to lock in some of the recent gains, analysts said.
+But gains were limited by a retreat in some financial stocks after the Federal Reserve’s stress test results.
+The Fed, as expected, said that the biggest U.S. banks have enough capital to withstand a severe economic downturn.

-The S&P financial sector index, which had climbed more than 3 percent for the month, was flat at midday.
-The index was down just 0.02 percent at midday after falling about 0.3 percent earlier in Friday’s session.
+The S&P financial sector index, which had climbed more than 3 percent for the month, was flat in afternoon trade.
+The index was up 0.1 percent after falling about 0.3 percent earlier in Friday’s session.